-RPX[®] and Rational Patent[®] are our registered trademarks.
+RPX® and Rational Patent® are our registered trademarks.
 Any other trademarks appearing in this prospectus are the property of their respective holders.

+THE OFFERING

-THE OFFERING Common stock offered by RPX Corporation shares Common stock offered by the selling stockholders shares Common stock to be outstanding after this offering shares Option to purchase additional shares offered by the selling stockholders shares Use of Proceeds We intend to use the net proceeds from this offering for working capital and other general corporate purposes.
+Common stock offered by RPX Corporation

+Common stock offered by the selling stockholders

+Common stock to be outstanding after this offering

+Option to purchase additional shares offered by the selling stockholders

+3,400,000 shares 1,600,000 shares 50,521,856 shares 750,000 shares

+Use of Proceeds

+We intend to use the net proceeds from this offering for working capital and other general corporate purposes.
 We will not receive any proceeds from any shares sold by the selling stockholders.
+Any proceeds we receive in connection with the exercise of options by the selling stockholders will be used for working capital and other general corporate purposes.
 See "Use of Proceeds."

+Dividend Policy

-Dividend Policy We do not currently intend to declare dividends on shares of our common stock.
+We do not currently intend to declare dividends on shares of our common stock.
 See "Dividend Policy."

+Risk Factors

-Risk Factors You should carefully read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider carefully before deciding to invest in shares of our common stock.
-Nasdaq Global Market symbol "RPXC" The number of shares of common stock to be outstandin n after this offering is based on 47 121 856 shares outstanding as of June 30
+You should carefully read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider carefully before deciding to invest in shares of our common stock.

+"RPXC"

+Nasdag Global Market symbol